64-Tesseract/moment/README.md

 A collaborative editing Neovim plugin that isn't:
 - A buggy mess (at least not when you use it normally)
 - 5000 lines long
-- Harder to set up than FTPD
+- Harder to set up than an FTP server
+- Older than Neovim itself

 _Everyone's asking for it, so why didn't anyone make it yet?
 It only took me a week._